We live in a world governed by compliance laws and legislations that span all regulated industries, including K-12 education.

 As mentioned above, school data like student records is often sensitive information and it needs to be retained securely.

-These messages are also encrypted with state-of-the-art technology meaning they can’t be decoded and used maliciously.
+These messages are also encrypted with state-of-the-art technology so that they can’t be decoded and used maliciously.

 They also prevent unauthorized access by allowing you to create different roles in your compliance and communication management teams and limiting everyone else’s access to your archive which puts another layer of security on your communication records.